Lordship of Ireland: Arrival of the Normans in Ireland

-Henry Plantagenet and Laudabiliter
+Henry Plantagenet and

 From 1155 Henry claimed that Pope Adrian IV had given him authorisation to reform the Irish church by assuming control of Ireland.
 Religious practices and ecclesiastical organisation in Ireland had evolved divergently from those in areas of Europe influenced more directly by the Holy See, although many of these differences had been eliminated or greatly lessened by the time the bull was issued in 1155.
 Further, the former Irish church had never sent its dues ("tithes") to Rome.
 Henry's primary motivation for invading Ireland in 1171 was to control Strongbow and other Norman lords.
 In the process he accepted the fealty of the Gaelic kings at Dublin in November 1171 and summoned the Synod of Cashel in 1172, this bringing the Irish Church into conformity with English and European norms.

 In 1175 the Treaty of Windsor was agreed by Henry and Ruaidrí Ua Conchobair, High King of Ireland.